Cardiff School of Art & Design>Courses>Graphic Design & Communication - BA (Hons) Degree

 Year One

-Subject: Fundamentals of Graphic Communication - 40 credits
+Subject: Fundamentals of Graphic Design & Communication - 40 credits

 What does it mean to be a graphic communicator?
 Your first module challenges any preconceptions about the profession as you start to explore the words, images and narrative that communicate your messages – and develop the visual media skills you need to create them.

-Subject: Graphic Communication in Context - 20 credits
+Subject: Graphic Design Digital Contexts - 20 credits

 Your second Subject module will explore context in relation to the communication of concept and will explore user interface and user experience through social design.